DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/ButtonItem/buttonOptions.md

 Configures the button.

 ---
-See the [Button configuration](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration '/Documentation/ApiReference/UI_Components/dxButton/Configuration/') for options that you can specify in this object.
+See the [Button configuration](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration '/Documentation/ApiReference/UI_Components/dxButton/Configuration/') for properties that you can specify in this object.

 ---
 #####jQuery